 Anet A8 Safety Upgrades

 And last, but most certainly not least are our picks for SAFETY.
 If you haven’t considered adding in a MOSFET, you may want to add that to the top of your upgrade list.
 We’ve also provided some stylish solutions for adding and enclosing a power switch to your Anet A8.

 We’ve added a dual MOSFET holder onto our Anet A8.
 I personally like the design.
 It’s simple, yet effective.
 One thing to note is that it can be difficult to (un)plug various components on the main controller.
 So if you have plans of constantly adjusting these modules, you may want to select a mount like the one below.

 Also, here’s an option for a Single MOSFET mount if you only have one installed on your printer.

 #10 Power Switch

 You’d think having a power switch as part of the kit would be a no-brainer, but most Anet A8’s do not include one.
 Who thinks of these things?

 But if you’re like 99.999% of humans and like to have a button to turn your printer on & off, then you’ll want to create a mount to hold your power switch.
 Thingiverse has a huge selection to choose from, so depending on which power switch you buy, you’ll probably find a mounting bracket that’s compatible.
-I personally recommend picking up this power switch, because it’s most widely used for Anet A8’s.
+Once you purchase a power switch, you can head over to this tutorial to get it installed.